soltysh/talks/2016/flock/scenario.md

        oc login -u system:admin
 ```

-To verify currently logged in user:
+To verify the currently logged in user:

 ```
 $ oc whoami
 developer
 ```

 ### Troubleshooting

+`oc cluster up` command is trying to be very self-explanatory in suggesting
+what is wrong with it, the only problem you may encounter when setting up
+the cluster on your local machines is:

 ```
 Error: did not detect an --insecure-registry argument on the Docker daemon